colussim/webinar/MySQL_Beginner_FR/README.md

 ```

-✅ Creation of a **my.cnf** configuration file per instance, which we will mount as a volume.
+✅ Creation of a **my.cnf** configuration file , which we will mount as a volume.
-For this topic, the file will be almost identical for the 3 instances, only the **report_host** entry will change, taking the name of each instance.

 ```toml
 [mysqld]